apiobuild/platform/content/blog/build-a-website-for-your-business-what-do-you-need.md

 Let's not compare our relatively "simple" website to Facebook.
 Let's take a moderately simple, common yet not so straightforward website case - **an online store**.

 When you think of a store, you'd need:

 1. Product catalog: a list of products you want to sell, how much to sell them, description of the product.
 2. Order intake: recording orders that customer submitted, who they are, what did they want, where to ship to?
-3. Payment: passing order amount to payment processor and payment status back to store order system.
+3. Payment gateway: passing order amount to payment processor and payment status back to store order system.
 It generally involves API integration.

 **These integrations are almost complicated enough to prevent non-technical business owners from building on their own online stores.** It's so complicated that even [Shopify](https://www.shopify.com/), [Woocommerce](https://woocommerce.com/), [Wordpress](https://wordpress.com/) have provided tons of plugin features, you'd still have to hire another developer to create and maintain it.